magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 ::::{grid} 2
 :::{grid-item}
 :columns: 9
 `CustomSource` is used to create user defined sources with their own field functions.
 The argument <span style="color: orange">**field_func**</span> takes a function that is then automatically called for the field computation.
 This custom field function is treated like a [core function](docu-field-comp-core).
-It must have the positional arguments `field` with values `"B"` or `"H"`, and `observers` (must accept array_like, shape (n,3)) and return the B-field and the H-field with a similar shape.
+It must have the positional arguments `field` with values `"B"` or `"H"`, and `observers` (must accept array with shape (n,3)) and return the B-field and the H-field with a similar shape.
 :::
 :::{grid-item}
 :columns: 3